datanbravo/SMS-Scam-Detector/README.md

 * data collection (real + synthetic)
 * preprocessing
-* feature extraction (TF-IDF with unigrams and bigrams)
+* feature extraction (using sentence-transformers - SBERT)
 * model training and evaluation
 * prediction on new messages
 * explanation using rule-based phrase detection